hiraditya/fool/tensorflow/tf-estimator.md

 `steps` parameter runs #steps additional steps from the last checkpoint `max_steps` runs only remaining steps from the last checkpoint.
 This can potentially return without running.

+*For distributed training, data shuffling is very important because you don't want to feed the same data to different compute-units.

 # Prediction
 Model once trained can be used for prediction.
 The predict function in the model API